Linux Server Planning and Configuration Essentials

 Section titled “Where Does a Linux Server Run?”Linux servers run on bare metal (a physical machine you can touch), inside a virtual machine (VirtualBox, Proxmox, or a cloud hypervisor), or as a cloud instance (an EC2 instance on AWS, a Droplet on DigitalOcean, etc.).
 The operating system does not care which of these it is running on; once you have a shell prompt, the commands in this chapter work the same way everywhere.
 The differences show up at the edges: device names (sda on physical SATA, vda on virtio in a VM, nvme0n1 on NVMe or some cloud instance types), how you access the console (a monitor vs. a VNC window vs. SSH), and who manages the firmware and hardware underneath you.

 - Bare metal.
-If you have a spare physical machine, install Ubuntu Server directly.
+If you have a spare physical machine, install your chosen Linux distribution directly.
 This is the most complete experience (you will see real firmware, real disk detection, real network interfaces), but it requires dedicated hardware.

 Choosing a Linux Distribution

 Section titled “Choosing a Linux Distribution”The first decision you face when building a server is which Linux distribution to run.
-This choice affects your package ecosystem, support lifecycle, default tooling, and the community you turn to when things break.
+This choice affects your package ecosystem, release cadence, support window, default tooling, vendor support, and the community you turn to when things break.
+It also affects how often change arrives.
+Some distributions deliberately change slowly so operations teams can standardize on them for years.
+Others move quickly so developers get newer kernels, drivers, and language runtimes sooner.

 Linux distributions fall into a small number of family trees that share a common ancestry, package format, and tooling.
 Knowing the lineage helps you transfer skills from one distro to another.

 - Debian family: Debian is the upstream root.
 Ubuntu is built on Debian and is the most widely used server distribution.
 Mint, Kali, and Knoppix all derive from Ubuntu or Debian.
+Proxmox is also built on top of Debian.
 Package format:

 .deb; package manager:apt. - Red Hat / Fedora family: Red Hat Enterprise Linux (RHEL) is the commercial flagship.
 Fedora is the upstream community project.
 AlmaLinux and Rocky Linux are free rebuilds of RHEL.
 Amazon Linux is based on this family as well.
 Package format: